andylibrian/VictoriaLogs/onboarding/onboarding-cluster.md

 ### Endpoint Isolation

 In a production cluster, it is recommended to disable endpoints that should not be exposed on each component:

+Route external query traffic only to `/select/*` via your auth proxy / load balancer.
+Do not expose `/internal/select/*` to untrusted clients; these endpoints are intended only for cluster inter-node communication.

 ```bash
 # vlinsert node: disable select endpoints to prevent query traffic